TikTok Banned Countries List [Updated 2026 Data]

 Is TikTok 18+ a thing?

-TikTok is being banned from most countries based on cyber security reasons and data protection.
+TikTok is being banned from most countries due to cybersecurity reasons and data protection.

 Leave a Comment